The problem to be solved

 Through Training of Trainers and other workshops about flyways and migratory birds, site managers in Northwest Russia and several West African countries will have increased understanding of flyway issues and management capacity.

 East Atlantic flyway coordination will be improved to increase the information flow from these two sub-regions and the European Union through networking programmes that promote exchanges and formal linkages between site managers.
+See our Migratory birds ‐ Connecting Wetlands and People.

 Our offices in Senegal and Russia will work to improve the management of key wetland sites along the flyway by promoting a comprehensive approach of strengthened management in these ecoregions.
-Together theywill promote cooperation, networking and exchanges by site managers.
+Together they will promote cooperation, networking and exchanges by site managers.